waterbug/pangalactic.node/pangalactic/node/docs/cattens_reference.md

 The **Object Viewer/Editor** provides an interface to all properties and parameters of an object.
-In ***[View Mode]*** (shown here) any user can inspect any object in **Pangalaxian**.
+In ***[View Mode]*** (shown here) any user can inspect any object in **CATTENS**.
 If the user has edit permission for an object, an *Edit* button will be displayed (see ***[Edit Mode]*** section, below).